jwarz/data-scientists-tools/intermediate_r/readme.md

 conditionals!
 As with the `while` loop, you can use the `if` and `else` statements inside the `for` loop.

-**Instructions:**
+**Steps**

-Add code to the `for` loop that loops over the elements of the `linkedin` vector:
+1. Add code to the `for` loop that loops over the elements of the `linkedin` vector:

     -   If the vector element’s value exceeds 10, print out “You’re popular!”.
     -   If the vector element’s value does not exceed 10, print out “Be more visible!”

-**Solution:**

 ``` r
 # The linkedin vector has already been defined for you